Skip to content

 Check on Hirschmann HiOS at Basic Settings → Port Statistics.
 Check on Linux with ethtool -S eth0 | grep -E "error|drop|crc".

 Step 7 is the most skipped and most valuable.
-A documented solution prevents the same problem from taking hours next time.
+A documented solution keeps the same issue from taking hours next time.

 tshark detects OT protocol violations

 Use tshark filters for PROFINET cycle time violations, MRP oscillation, and Modbus timeout patterns.
-These are the three most common OT network problems.
+These are the 3 most common OT network issues.

 • CompTIA Network+ N10-009 Exam Objectives, Domain 5: Network Troubleshooting